 And that’s not something you want with a kitchen, which, when designed and built properly, will bring you many years of delight.

 But that’s not to say I ignore all new trends.
 Far from it – when I see an emerging idea, innovation or trend that looks like it’ll last, and brings something new to the kitchen table, I’ll embrace it with great enthusiasm.

-So, on that basis, here are my thoughts on some key elements that will help make a great kitchen renovation in 2018.
+So, on that basis, here are my thoughts on some key kitchen ideas that will help make a great kitchen today and for the foreseeable future.

 Some are timeless, others more recent – but they’re all designed to improve your new kitchen.

 Timeless kitchen features

 Kitchens used to be separate rooms, entirely separate from the main living area.